Welcome spring with this savory soup from Hank. ~Elise

 Minestrone is one of my favorite soups, and it is infinitely malleable with the seasons.
 This version celebrates springtime, when fresh, new vegetables begin to show up at the market.

 Another good thing about this minestrone is that it takes only about an hour to make, from start to finish, including prep time.
-Classic minestrone takes at least a couple hours to make, and my own recipe for minestrone takes 8 hours.
+Classic minestrone takes at least a couple hours to make.
 There’s something to be said for a quick version.

 Don’t like artichoke hearts?
 Skip them.
 Despise chickpeas?
 Use some other bean.
 Just be sure to use lots of different kinds of vegetables and you’ll be fine.

 The other key to this recipe is to build the soup like a house.
 Don’t toss everything in all at once, or some vegetables will be overcooked and some undercooked.
 This is why when you read my recipe below you will see that I add ingredients little by little.